 The best testing company for finding US relatives and ancestry

-As of 2017, the best company for finding DNA matches and accessing their family tree, if they have one, is Ancestry DNA.
+As of 2019, the best company for finding DNA matches and accessing their family tree, if they have one, is Ancestry DNA.
 I have used this test and website to verify certain lines of my family tree going back more than seven generations.

 FTDNA is best for finding international matches

 My personal experience has led me to relatively close DNA matches on that website, but figuring out how they were related was much more difficult.
 The family trees that my matches (and the matches of the other people that I have tested) have are not as extensive and detailed as the family trees on Ancestry.

-As an aside, I would add that Family Tree DNA (FTDNA) has a better international database than Ancestry or 23 and Me.
+As an aside, I would add that FTDNA has a better international database than Ancestry or 23 and Me.
 So if your parents/grandparents are immigrants to the US from another country, you might be more likely to closer cousin matches and information about your roots on FTDNA than Ancestry.